-Stanzi Vaubel (director and co-producer)was trained as a cellist at The Juilliard Pre-College, received her BA from Northwestern University, and is currently on a teaching fellow in the Media Study Department at The University at Buffalo where she has earned her MFA and is now a doctoral candidate.
-She has collaborated on projects at Robert Wilson's Watermill Center, and performed at such venues as Tanglewood, The Long House, and Carnegie Hall.
-She has worked as a producer at New York Public Radio and Chicago Public Radio where she produced a series on poets and writers entitled The Gift.
-Her audio documentaries have been featured on WBEZ, BBC, and featured by The Third Coast Audio Festival.
-Her work has been commissioned by The Whitney Museum of American Art, The Burchfield Penney Arts Center, KANEKO, UnionDocs, Public Space 1, and Free City Festival.
-Upon arriving to Buffalo, she became interested in site-specific work creating Sites do things to People staged at Hallwalls Contemporary Art Center, Excursions Into Unknowable Worlds, staged at the Hi-Temp Warehouse, and The Indeterminacy Festival staged at Silo City for two years the festival and this past May 2019 was hosted at the Penn Dixie Fossil Park and Nature Reserve this May.
-Previous festivals were supported by New York State Council for the Arts, Mark Diamond Research Fund, the Physics and Media Study Departments at UB as well as The Techne Institute.
-She is the 2019-20 recipient of the College of Arts and Sciences Dissertation Fellowship.
+Founder and Director, Stanzi Vaubel began her training as a classical cellist at The Juilliard Pre-College.
+She received her BA from Northwestern University and her PhD from The University at Buffalo in the Media Study Department while on teaching fellowship.
+She has collaborated on projects at Robert Wilson's Watermill Center, and has performed at such venues such as Tanglewood, The Long House, and Carnegie Hall.
+She has worked as a producer for New York Public Radio and produced a series entitled "The Gift" for Chicago Public Radio.
+Her audio documentaries have been featured on WBEZ, BBC, and spotlighted by The Third Coast Audio Festival.
+Her work has been commissioned by The Whitney Museum of American Art, The Burchfield Penney Arts Center, KANEKO, UnionDocs, Public Space One, and Free City Festival.
+During her time in Buffalo she became interested in site-specific productions, creating SITES DO THINGS TO PEOPLE (2015) staged at Hallwalls Contemporary Art Center, EXCURSIONS INTO UNKNOWABLE WORLDS (2016) staged at the Hi-Temp Warehouse.
+In 2016 she founded The Indeterminacy Festival focused on creating large-scale collaborative events which involved over a hundred participants and united a wide variety of disciplines and communities around solving complex problems.
+The festival was staged at Silo City for two years, UNCERTAINTY (2017), EMERGENCE (2018), and PASTFUTURE/FUTUREPAST at The Penn Dixie Fossil Park and Nature Reserve in 2019.
+In 2020 she was awarded a Fulbright Fellowship to travel to Montreal and host the 2021 Indeterminacy Festival.
+Prior to Covid-19 she staged a pre-festival performance in partnership with suoni per il popolo at Sala Rossa in Montreal, entitled CREATING AN OPEN SYSTEM, hosted in collaboration with conductor Guillaume Bourgogne and his improvisation students at McGill University's Schulich School of Music.
+Previous festivals have been supported by New York State Council for the Arts, Mark Diamond Research Fund, the Physics and Media Study Departments at UB, Techne Institute, The Fulbright Foundation, and the College of Arts and Sciences Dissertation Fellowship.